 Don’t Take Funds for Granted!

-Research funding isn’t as easy as it may sound.
-Identifying different types of grants and understanding their suitability with your research area is the preliminary step in finding a funding body.
+Finding funding agencies for research isn’t as easy as it may sound.
+Identifying different types of grants and understanding their suitability with your research area is the preliminary step in finding a research funding body.

 Funding bodies can be broadly classified into two major categories: